-Lead author: Patrycja Enet Editor: Ronald G. Witt Layout, illustrations and graphics: International Training Centre of the ILO (the layout is not final yet) Contributors: Focal points of the EMG Task Team on Marine Litter and Microplastics and other UN entities list of which is provided in Annex.
+Lead author: Patrycja Enet Editor: Ronald G. Witt Layout, illustrations and graphics: International Training Centre of the ILO Contributors: Focal points of the EMG Task Team on Marine Litter and Microplastics and other UN entities list of which is provided in Annex.